Power Scaling Laws and Near-Field Behaviors of Massive MIMO and Intelligent Reflecting Surfaces: How Large IRS is Needed to Achieve the Same SNR?

 \end{corollary} \begin{IEEEproof} This follows from comparing the expressions in Corollaries \ref{cor:far-field-mMIMO}, \ref{cor:far-field-relay}, and \ref{cor:far-field-IRS}. \end{IEEEproof}

 By inserting values into the expressions in Corollary~\ref{cor:N-comparison}, Fig.~\ref{figure_simulationNcomparison} shows how many antennas are needed to achieve a particular SE in each of the three setups.
-The same simulation parameters as in Fig.~\ref{figure_simulationIRSscaling} are considered.
+The same simulation parameters as in Fig.~\ref{figure_simulationIRSscaling} are considered with $\Ptx=\Prelay$.
 The first observation is that the IRS needs more than 100 elements before it provides an SE that is clearly above zero.
-After that, the number of elements grows more gracefully with the SE than for the relay and mMIMO setups, since the SNR grows as $N^2$.
-However, it is only for SEs greater than 4.5\,bit/s/Hz that $N_{\mathrm{IRS}}<N_{\mathrm{relay}}$.
+After that, the number of elements grows more gracefully with the SE than for the half-duplex relay and mMIMO setups, since the SNR grows as $N^2$ for the IRS.
+However, it is only for SEs greater than 4.4\,bit/s/Hz that $N_{\mathrm{IRS}}<N_{\mathrm{relay}}$ in this example.
 The IRS must always be larger than the mMIMO array to deliver the same SE.
-For example, $N_{\mathrm{mMIMO}}=100$ delivers 3.3\,bit/s/Hz, while $N_{\mathrm{IRS}}\approx 3500$ is needed to achieve the same SE.
-The gap reduces asymptotically but will not vanish, as proved in the previous section.
+For example, $N_{\mathrm{mMIMO}}=100$ delivers 3\,bit/s/Hz, while $N_{\mathrm{IRS}}\approx 4000$ is needed to achieve the same SE.
+Since this example considers a 3 GHz carrier frequency, this corresponds to a mMIMO receiver that is $0.25 \times 0.25$\,m and an IRS that is $1.6 \times 1.6$\,m, thus it is practically possible deploy such an IRS even in an indoor environment.
+The difference in physical size reduces asymptotically but will not vanish, as proved in the previous section.
+If one would consider a different carrier frequency, the physical array dimensions remain the same but the number of elements required to build the array change.

+\begin{remark} Even if the IRS must be physically larger than the mMIMO counterparts to achieve a given SNR, it might still be practically preferable since the surface can be thin, integrated into existing construction elements, and, hopefully, cheap and energy-efficient.
+While the first generation of mMIMO technology is commercially available, the IRS technology is in its infancy which makes it impossible to quantify its cost and energy consumption \cite{Bjornson2020a}.
+It has been possible to build metasurfaces for many years but the IRS operation also requires real-time channel estimation and reconfigurability.
+This is an active research area \cite{Wu2019a,Taha2019a,Zheng2020} that has not converged to a mature solution yet and it is potentially the implementation of these functionalities that will dominate the hardware cost and energy consumption \cite{Bjornson2020a}. \end{remark}